Say YES to pizza again with our signature keto pizza recipe.

 The thing is, most of us tend to cheat on the keto diet when we feel deprived of certain foods we love.
 One of the most common cheat excuses in our vocabulary has been PIZZA night!
 We talked about this a bit on a recent video we did for a new frozen, ready-to-cook keto cauliflower crust pizza.
 Which is what we turn to when we're in a hurry or are being super lazy.
 (Yes, even we are lazy some nights!)

 The evening I was working on what ended up being the final version of this low carb pizza crust, I had a house full of people.
 My sister was there with her two kids who have Cystic Fibrosis and she was busy with managing treatment in the living room which marries into our kitchen area.
-Mom was hanging out in the kitchen with me…offering quiet support and washing dishes as I dirtied them.
-And…my informally adopted 19 year old was in and out with her girlfriend.
-I had promised them all recipe samples…. and they were anxiously awaiting their first bite.
+Mom was hanging out in the kitchen with me...offering quiet support and washing dishes as I dirtied them.
+And...our informally adopted 19-year old was in and out with her girlfriend.
+I had promised them all recipe samples.... and they were hovering near the kitchen awaiting their first bite.

 Because I was chatting with my mom as I rolled out the dough, I accidentally rolled the crust too large to fit on my baking sheet.
-After berating myself for trying to multi-task during recipe testing, I decided just to roll up the edges.
-This turned out to be a genius move because it helped hold the toppings on the pizza and gave the finished pizza a beautiful rolled low carb crust edge.
+After berating myself for trying to multi-task during recipe testing, I decided just to roll up the edges of the crust.
+This turned out to be a genius move because it helped hold the toppings on the pizza and gave the finished pizza a beautiful crusty edge.